kopia/kopia/site/content/docs/Best Backup App/_index.md

 ### Kopia vs Macrium Reflect

 > This comparison is based on Macrium Reflect Free & Home.
-Macrium Reflect's business-focused products may have other features.
+Macrium Reflect's other products may have other features.
 > Kopia and Macrium Reflect are not necessarily "competitors."
 Kopia focuses on allowing you to backup/restore important files/directories.
 Macrium Reflect is an image backup program that can do something Kopia cannot: backup/restore your whole machine.

 |                                                 |  Kopia  |  Macrium Reflect  |